-Based in Atlanta, GA, Afterburner is now one of Forbes’ top 25 Best Small Companies.
-The company is run by former US military that served in elite combat units, such as Navy SEALs, Green Berets and Army Rangers, and specializes in “teaching clients how to define and execute a business strategy with a military-inspired approach to teamwork” (Forbes).
+Based in Atlanta, GA, Afterburner is now one of Forbes' top 25 Best Small Companies and generates around $8.5 million in revenue every year.
+The company is run by former US military that served in elite combat units, such as Navy SEALs and Green Berets, and specializes in "teaching clients how to define and execute a business strategy with a military-inspired approach to teamwork" (Forbes).
 Afterburner offers a variety of services such as consulting and workshops, training and team building, and inspirational keynote programs.

 Regardless of the extensive size of clientele, events and programs, Afterburner is a small business created and owned by a multi-talented veteran who hatched an idea and carried it through to the end.
 We congratulate you, Jim Murphy, and wish you 20 more years of immense success.

 Are you or someone you know a veteran interested in starting a small business?
 Browse the grant listings on MWBEzone.com to discover funding opportunities that will help you achieve your goals!

 In-kind business development services to Greater New Orleans, Louisiana individual entrepreneurs who have served (or are currently serving) in the USA armed forces.